ono-midori/ono-midori.github.io/techs/zguide.md

 - All the hard work is done in a kvmsg class.
 This class works with key-value message objects, which are multipart ZeroMQ messages structured as three frames: a key (a ZeroMQ string), a sequence number (64-bit value, in network byte order), and a binary body (holds everything else).
 - The server generates messages with a randomized 4-digit key, which lets us simulate a large but not enormous hash table (10K entries).
-- We don’t implement deletions in this version: all messages are inserts or updates.
+- We don't implement deletions in this version: all messages are inserts or updates.
 - The server does a 200 millisecond pause after binding its socket.
-This is to prevent slow joiner syndrome, where the subscriber loses messages as it connects to the server’s socket.
-We’ll remove that in later versions of the Clone code.
+This is to prevent slow joiner syndrome, where the subscriber loses messages as it connects to the server's socket.
+We'll remove that in later versions of the Clone code.
-- We’ll use the terms publisher and subscriber in the code to refer to sockets.
+- We'll use the terms publisher and subscriber in the code to refer to sockets.
 This will help later when we have multiple sockets doing different things.

 Here is the kvmsg class, in the simplest form that works for now: